-The Networx acquisition has predefined service level agreements for each service type.
+The Networx acquisition has predefined service level agreements (PDF, 989KB) for each service type.
 This enables the agency to know what to expect from suppliers and allows a high level of reliability for mission critical needs.

 Networx has saved federal customers over $332M in the first two quarters of FY 2014.
-Agencies that use Networx save 30%-60% over the cost of most services at commercial rates.
+Agencies that use Networx save 30-60 percent over the cost of most services at commercial rates.

 Networx offers managed security services through the Managed Trusted Internet Protocol Services (MTIPS) program, which complies with the Trusted Internet Connections (TIC) initiative.